c0mpiler/KickStart-XenServer/README.md

 XenServer-Ubuntu1404
 ====================

-My KickStart scripts for Ubuntu 14.04 server on XenServer 6.2
+My KickStart scripts to auto-deploy Ubuntu 14.04 server on XenServer 6.2